EternityForest/THUNDERWARS/README.md

 * What unused resources, spaces, or abilities have you noticed that you could apply?
 * Are you focusing too much on any specific strategies or tools, and potentially missing other possibilities?
 * Are any small details either being ignored or consuming more time than they should be?
+* If I am waiting on a question, what can I do now that will still be useful regardless of the answer?

 ### 🎯 NEXT WEEK'S DIRECTIVES
 * What are your key missions or events?